The three main components that go into pricing a home are: Location, condition and list price.

 In the end, it will be you, the seller, who selects your listing price, and if it’s significantly different than what the past sales data reflects, discuss it with your Locations agent.
-Many sellers purposely price their home slightly under estimated sales price, so that it creates a frenzy of buyers & agents interested in the home.
-This often creates multiple offers, which can push the sales price up much higher than the list price.
+Many sellers purposely price their home slightly under the estimated sales price so that it creates a frenzy of buyers and agents interested in the home.
+This often creates multiple offers, which can push the sales price up higher than the list price.

 Dangers of Overpricing

-Your home will have the most interest during its first 14 days it’s on the market, when the real estate agent and the buyer interest is at its peak.
+Your home will have the most interest during its first 14 days on the market, when real estate agent and buyer interest is at its peak.
 However, if a property is priced too high during this crucial period, it won’t attract the right buyers, and once that momentum is lost, it’s almost impossible to recover.
-The end result is your competitors (other comparable homes for sale) will end up being purchased while yours sits on the market.
+The end result is that competing homes will end up being purchased while yours sits on the market.

 Buyers are smart.
 They have canvassed the open houses, they’ve seen what is available, and they know what homes like yours are selling for.
 If your home is overpriced they will move on without an offer because your home doesn't compare to the other homes they’ve seen in that price range.

 Remember, every home is different and requires a different strategy.
-Consult with your agent who will help you consider all factors before deciding on a price.
+Consult with your Locations agent, who will help you to consider all factors before deciding on a price.